 - 1/2 tsp vanilla extract

-- 80-120 g powdered sugar
+- 50 g powdered sugar

-- Preheat the oven to 180°C and grease a 23 cm springform pan, or line it with parchment paper.
+- Preheat the oven to 160°C (320F) and line a 23 cm (9 inch) round spring-form pan with parchment paper.

 Cinnamon roll batter

 - Spread the better half of the batter onto the bottom of the prepared pan.
-The batter will be very thick and sticky, so it helps if you grease your hands a bit and then press the batter down.
+The batter will be very thick and sticky, so it helps if you grease your hands a bit and then spread the batter around.
 You will get a very thin layer but it will rise up during baking.
+It's better to use more batter on the bottom than on the top, to really cover the bottom well.
 Set aside and make the fillings.

 Creme cheese frosting

-- Put the frosting in a pastry bag (or a ziplock bag), cut a little bit at the end and drizzle over the cooled cheesecake.
+- Put the frosting in a pastry bag (or a zip-lock bag), cut a little bit at the end and drizzle over the cooled cheesecake in stipes or circles.

 - I really suggest using the Philadelphia cream cheese, because I’ve always had the best results with it.